markmnl/fmsg/README.md

 ## Protocol

-A message is sent from the sender's host to each unique recepient host.
+A message is sent from the sender's host to each unique recepient host (i.e. each domain).
 Sending a message either wholly succeeds or fails to each recepient.
 During the sending from one host to another several steps are performed described in the below flow diagram.
 A connection-orientated, reliable, in-order and duplex transport is required to perform the full flow.
 Transmission Control Protocol (TCP) is an obvious choice, on top of which Transport Layer Security (TLS) may meet your encryption needs.

 ![msgr flow diagram](flow.png)